-Personalised programmes of support
+Personalised programs of support

 Pupils at The Westminster School often have co-existing diagnoses.
-At any point, pupils can experience a period of crisis and require a more intensive support package to enable them to engage in their curriculum.
-Pathway leaders work with staff, pupils, parents and other professionals to ensure that the pupil is able to access an adapted and personalised curriculum where appropriate to meet their needs.
-This is often designed to be a short term arrangement which provides the pupils with more intensive support for a period of time.
+At any point, pupils can experience a period of crisis or distress and require a more intensive support package to enable them to engage in their curriculum and support their wellbeing.
+Senior leaders work with staff, pupils, parents and other professionals to ensure that the pupil is able to access an adapted and personalised curriculum where appropriate to meet their needs.
+This is designed to be a short term arrangement which provides the pupils with more intensive support for a period of time.
 Personalised timetables are reviewed at regular intervals and amended or updated as required.
+There are occassions where this may include a part time timetable.
+If this is required, a reintegration plan will be completed and regular reviews will take place to ensure that needs continue to be met in line with their EHCP.
+Examples of when a pupil may require a part time timetable could include periods of ill health (including both physical and Mental).